 Tuscany in February has more going for it than you might think.
 The Christmas holidays are already a faint memory.
 The air is crisp and cold, and carries with it the promise of snow.
-Days are shorter but they are also quieter.
+Days are shorter and somehow quieter, but everywhere around the region people are getting ready to celebrate the traditional Carnival, with colourful floats and delicious sweet treats.
 Could it be the perfect time for a trip to Tuscany?

 Tuscany without crowds